shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 ---
-Title : Instant Audience Service
-Description : <b>Note:</b>
+title : Instant Audience Service description : Learn what Instant Audience Service is and how you can configure it in this page.
 ms.custom : data-providers
-ms.date : 10/28/2023
+ms.date : 11/30/2023
-Alpha-Beta Notice: This field or feature is part of functionality currently in either Alpha or Beta phase.
-It is therefore subject to
 ---

-# Instant Audience Service
+# Instant audience service

-<b>Note:</b>
+> [!NOTE]

-Alpha-Beta Notice: This field or feature is part of functionality currently in either Alpha or Beta phase.
+> Alpha-Beta Notice: This field or feature is part of functionality currently in either Alpha or Beta phase.
 It is therefore subject to change.

 The Instant Audience Service is a server-side method that uses a streaming architecture to add individual or small groups of users to